 Provides learners with opportunities to develop and expand reading and writing skills to prepare for college-level academic work.
 Students will employ critical reading strategies to improve comprehension, analysis, and retention of texts.
 Students will apply the writing process to produce well-developed, coherent, and unified written work.

-on real numbers, solving linear equations, percent and proportion, and an introduction to polynomials and statistics.
+Provides an introduction to algebra.
+Includes operations on real numbers, solving linear equations, percent and proportion, and an introduction to polynomials and statistics.
 Prepares students for elementary algebra and subsequent algebra-related courses.